Wormhole Time Machines and Multiple Histories: In-depth comparison of the old and new models

 In the new model, we instead construct a time machine using a physical wormhole.
 This means that we are no longer using a purely topological time machine, but a fully geometric one, where the effects of gravity can be explored.
 This allows us to accurately describe how objects would realistically move in this spacetime if it was possible to construct it, by considering solutions to the geodesic equations.

-We will explore two different types of wormhole time machines.
-The first is a \textbf{permanent }wormhole, which exists eternally and sends any object that enters it at any time a fixed duration back in time.
-The second is a \textbf{temporary }wormhole, which is an attempt to mimic the TDP space time machine, where the wormhole only comes into existence at two particular points in time, sends objects from the future point to the past point, and does not exist at any other times.
-As we will show, both models result in inevitable paradoxes that can only be removed by assuming multiple histories.
+The wormhole time machine we will explore exists eternally, and sends any object that enters it at any time a fixed duration back in time.
+This is in contrast to the TDP space time machine, where the wormhole only comes into existence at two particular points in time, sends objects from the future point to the past point, and does not exist at any other times.
+As we will show, the new model still results in inevitable paradoxes that can only be removed by assuming multiple histories.